We’re counting down the days to #GIVINGTUESDAY November 30 for Give Big Pittsburgh! We need your help to make our campaign a success, and w...

 If you currently see a counselor at PPI, please feel free to reach out to your therapist directly if they have not already contacted you.
 They will walk you through your options and be available to you to make this change as easy and comfortable as possible.

-If you are seeking PPI’s counseling services please complete the new client registration online.
-Our Intake team will reach out to you and discuss your options and guide you toward a therapist to begin receiving the support you need.
+If you are seeking PPI’s counseling services contact the intake team will reach out to you and discuss your options and guide you toward a therapist to begin receiving the support you need.